vmware-tanzu/velero/design/backup-repo-config.md

 ## Background

-According to the [Unified Repository design][1] Velero uses selectable backup respositories for various backup/restore methods, i.e., fs-backup, volume snapshot data movement, etc. To achieve the best performance, backup respositories may need to be configured according to the running environments.
+According to the [Unified Repository design][1] Velero uses selectable backup repositories for various backup/restore methods, i.e., fs-backup, volume snapshot data movement, etc. To achieve the best performance, backup repositories may need to be configured according to the running environments.
 For example, if there are sufficient CPU and memory resources in the environment, users may enable compression feature provided by the backup repository, so as to achieve the best backup throughput.
-As another example, if the local disk space is not sufficent, users may want to constraint the backup repository's cache size, so as to prevent from running out of the disk space.
+As another example, if the local disk space is not sufficient, users may want to constraint the backup repository's cache size, so as to prevent the repository from running out of the disk space.
-Therefore, it is worthy to allow users to configure some essential prameters of the backup repsoitories, and the configuration may vary from backup respositories.
+Therefore, it is worthy to allow users to configure some essential parameters of the backup repsoitories, and the configuration may vary from backup repositories.

 ## Goals

-- Create a mechnism for users to specify configurations for backup repositories
+- Create a mechanism for users to specify configurations for backup repositories

 ## Non-Goals